ozgurakan/devopsblog/source/_posts/2013-02-27-benchmarking-hosted-mongodb-services.markdown

 ## Conclusion

-Don't just take out word for it, ObjectRocket is currently [offering 30 day free trials](http://objectrocket.com/pricing) so you can test out your own application and workloads.
+Don't just take our word for it, ObjectRocket is currently [offering 30 day free trials](http://objectrocket.com/pricing) so you can test out your own application and workloads.

 P.S.: Rackspace is always hiring outstanding developers.
 For more information on software developer jobs at Rackspace, visit our [careers page](http://jobs.rackspace.com/go/software-developer-jobs/247407/)